 Stray animals found in Healdsburg are brought to the Healdsburg Center daily.
 Those who are

-not reclaimed by their owners each day are transported to the Sonoma Humane Society’s Santa
+not reclaimed by their owners are transported to the Sonoma Humane Society’s Santa

 Rosa location for ongoing care.
-Click here see a listing of found stray animals or call
+Click here to see stray animals or call

 SURRENDERING YOUR PET